biswajit287/question_asker_bm/README.md

             final promter = new Promter();

-            //Asking a multiple choice quesition along with passing the options for the question
+            //Asking a multiple choice quesition along with passing the options for the question String choosenAns = promter.askMultiple('What color do you like?', options);

-                //askMultiple() function takes two parammeter as argument => First argument is the question to ask => Second argument is the answers options for the given question
-                    ##this function return the option selected by the user
-            String choosenAns = promter.askMultiple('What color do you like?', options);

             //asking a binary type means Yes or No type Question

-                //askMultiple() function takes one parammeter as argument => argument is the question to ask
-                        ##this function return the either TRUE or FALSE based on the value selected by the user.
-                            => This returns true if user type y or yes => This returns flase if user type f or false bool ansBinary = promter.askBinary('Do you like This Lib?');
+            bool ansBinary = promter.askBinary('Do you like This Lib?');

-            print(choosenAns);
+            //displaying the result choosen by the user print(choosenAns);
             print(ansBinary);
         }